 NEWS FROM THE TRAILS OF PICAYUNE STRAND 1-05-2015

 the trails of Picayune are clear and dry and perfect to ride.
 The water

 table has dropped considerable but humidity is up and maybe some

 foggy overcast here and there early but clears up for typical

 winter time weather here in Southwest

-some beachy dry spots but there's still alot of
+plants thick but loosening a little but there's still alot of

-loose stuff.
 Every year one can expect the trails to go dormant

 in late summer/early fall due to the flooding of sheet flow water.
 This is